I played the first Alexa-enabled board game and it was a real trip

 It was inevitable: An honest-to-god physical board game with a digital assistant integration–a robot gamemaster, if you will.
 When it finally happened, the only question would be: Could it actually be any good?

 Well, the time has come.
 Today, London-based Sensible Object has started taking orders in the U.S. for its new $30 game, When in Rome.
 It’s also launched the skill for Amazon’s Alexa voice-assistant platform that’s required to get the game up and running.
-That means, of course, you need an Amazon Echo—currently priced at $79.99 for the cheapest model—to play the game.
+That means, of course, you would do well to have an Amazon Echo—currently priced at $49.99 for the cheapest model—to play the game.
+It does work with Amazon’s Alexa app, however.

 When in Rome, the brainchild of Sensible Object founder and CEO Alex Fleetwood, takes between two and eight players on a tour around the world, tasking them with answering various questions about global cities—their culture, history, architecture, sports, and more.
 Alexa runs the game, asks the questions, determines if answers are correct or not, and keeps track of the score.
 It sometimes even lets teams insult each other.
 The goal is to move your team’s piece–a plastic airplane–around the board, make friends (by answering questions correctly), and score the most points over nine rounds.